 Now retired, married with grown up children.
 I have always enjoyed involvement in local issues; 26 years a trustee of Oadby Educational Foundation.
 I read avidly newspapers and books, and support the locally based Bardi Symphony Orchestra in which my daughter is Principal Viola.

-Director of Kirby & West Ltd which has been operating in the city for over 150 years.
+Former director of Kirby & West which has been operating in the city for over 150 years.

 Brings a wealth of business leadership, business finance and corporate and charitable governance experience.